 Originally from Northwest Florida, Kalena graduated from Louisiana State University in 2014 with degrees in political science and English.
-After college, Kalena served as an AmeriCorps VISTA in Baton Rouge, LA, where she worked on economic development through “Bank On Baton Rouge,” a program increasing access to banks and credit unions for low-income people.
+After college, Kalena served as an AmeriCorps VISTA in Baton Rouge, Louisiana, where she worked on economic development through “Bank On Baton Rouge,” a program increasing access to banks and credit unions for low-income people.
 At LSU, Kalena worked on coastal restoration and poverty issues as a Louisiana Service and Leadership scholar, led the LSU International Relations Club, and co-directed a college immersion program for students from under-resourced high schools.
 Her undergraduate research focused on welfare policies, and she wrote her Honors thesis on social capital and the social mobility of post-TANF Louisiana women.

 Field placement: Just Harvest

-Kalena developed a campaign to limit the impact of the policy change cutting the SNAP benefits of able-bodied adults without dependents (ABAWDs) in PA.
+Kalena developed a campaign to limit the impact of the policy change cutting the SNAP benefits of able-bodied adults without dependents (ABAWDs) in Pennsylvania.
 She coordinated outreach to educate the public and built a coalition of partners to offer community service slots to ABAWDs to satisfy work requirements and allow them to maintain their benefits.
-She also worked with the PA Department of Human Services to simplify the transition and ensure that all ABAWDs who qualify for benefits receive them.
+She also worked with the Pennsylvania Department of Human Services to simplify the transition and ensure that all ABAWDs who qualify for benefits receive them.

 Policy placement: New America Foundation